Lisa Janti

-Lisa Janti (born July 5, 1933), known as Lisa Montell when performing as a Hollywood actress of the 1950–60s, later shifted her career to one of advocacy and service to various disadvantaged groups and to her adopted religion, the Baháʼí Faith.
+Lisa Janti (born Irena Ludmila Vladimirovna Augustynowic; July 5, 1933 – March 7, 2023), known as Lisa Montell during her film and television career, was an American actress, author and activist.
+She appeared in Hollywood films during the 1950s while also pursuing a parallel career of advocacy and service to disadvantaged groups and to her adopted religion, the Baháʼí Faith.

-Biography
+Early life and education

-Lisa Janti, known as Lisa Montell, was a Hollywood actress of the 1950–60s, was born Irena Ludmila Vladimirovna Augustynowic of Russian and Polish descent on July 5, 1933.
-Her family fled Poland before World War II.
+Irena Ludmila Vladimirovna Augustynowic was born in Warsaw, Poland on July 5, 1933.
+Of Russian and Polish descent, her family fled Poland before World War II.
 On arrival in New York they changed their last name to Montwill so she grew up Irene Montwill.
-They lived in New York and Janti attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts but transferred to High School of Performing Arts after it opened in 1948 where she became involved with acting.
+They lived in New York and Irene attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts and transferred to High School of Performing Arts after it opened in 1948, where she became involved with acting.

+Her family moved her senior year in high school to Fort Pierce, Florida where she graduated from St. Lucie High School, prior to taking courses at the University of Miami.
+Shortly thereafter, the family moved to Peru where her father had a business interest.

+Film and television career

-However her family moved her senior year in high school to Fort Pierce, Florida where she graduated from St. Lucie High School and then began taking courses at the University of Miami.
-Shortly her family moved to Peru where her father had a business interest.
-After becoming involved in English-speaking theatre she was noticed by Hollywood producer Dick Welding who offered her a part in Daughter of the Sun God, filmed in Peru c.
-1953 with actor William Holmes, (though it wasn't released until 1962.)
-Shortly afterwards her father died and the family chose to follow the opportunity Hollywood was giving her with her career.
-Her first role may have been in 1954 in the TV series The Public Defender, based on the film of the same name.
+After becoming involved in English-speaking theatre, she was noticed by Hollywood producer Dick Welding, who offered her a part in Daughter of the Sun God, filmed in Peru (c.
+1953) with actor William Holmes; the film was released in 1962.
+Shortly afterwards, her father died and the family chose to give her the opportunity of a career in Hollywood.
+Although most of her later career was in the Western genre, Janti would become known as the "Starlet of many faces" as she was able to portray a diverse range of ethnic roles, including Polynesian, Native American, Mexican, Burmese, French, Italian, Spanish, east Indian and Persian.
+Janti was cast in films such as: